Pimmz/Home-Energy-Saving-Store/TESTING.md

     ![screenshot](documentation/testing_images/bugs/E501.png)

-  - To fix this, I split the line onto three lines ensuring it was split so it would not cause any errors
+  - To fix this, I split the line on to three lines ensuring it was split so it would not cause any errors

 ### Unfixed Bugs